apache/lucene-solr/dev-tools/SolrNightBenchmarks/README.md

          SolrNightlyBenchmarks.benchmarkAppDirectory parameter in the properties file.
 An app (can be used both, offline and online through HTTP server) is deployed in the folder automatically.
-     * If this folder is mapped to the HTTP server home you can simply open the localhost and you should land on the page where you will have options to view benchmark results. from this platform.
+     * If this folder is mapped to the HTTP server home you can simply access the app using the IP address and port of the webserver and you should land on the page where you will have options to view benchmark results.
-     * If this folder is a local folder, please locate it and open "index.html" using your favorite browser.
+     * If this folder is a local folder and not the home folder for a web server, please locate it and open "index.html" using your favorite browser.

 ## Sample output page
      * The page that you will access will look like the following.